adamint/spotify-web-api-kotlin/README.md

     "clientId", // optional. include for token refresh "your-redirect-uri", // optional. include for token refresh code,
-    codeVerifier, // the same code verifier you used to generate the code challenge SpotifyApiOptionsBuilder(
+    codeVerifier // the same code verifier you used to generate the code challenge ) {
   retryWhenRateLimited = false
-    )
-).build()
+}.build()

 println(api.library.getSavedTracks().take(10).filterNotNull().map { it.track.name })
 ```